BKWLD/decoy/README.md

 ### Permissions

-Here is an example of a groups and permissions from the Decoy config:
+Here is an example of a groups and permissions that would be in the `site` config:

 	'roles' => array(
 		'general' => '<b>General</b> - Can manage sub pages of services and buildings (except for forms)',